bayesmix-dev/bayesmix/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=P&space;\sim&space;\Pi" target="_blank"><img src="https://latex.codecogs.com/gif.latex?P&space;\sim&space;\Pi" title="\Pi \sim P" /></a>

-Where P is either the Dirichlet process or the Pitman--Yor process.
+where P is either the Dirichlet process or the Pitman--Yor process

 - We currently support univariate and multivariate location-scale mixture of Gaussian densities

-- Inference is carried out using either Algorithm 2 or Algorithm 8 in [Neal (2000)](http://www.stat.columbia.edu/npbayes/papers/neal_sampling.pdf).
+- Inference is carried out using algorithms such as Algorithm 2 in [Neal (2000)](http://www.stat.columbia.edu/npbayes/papers/neal_sampling.pdf)

-- Serialization of the MCMC chains is possible using [Google's protocol buffers](https://developers.google.com/protocol-buffers)
+- Serialization of the MCMC chains is possible using Google's Protocol Buffers](https://developers.google.com/protocol-buffers), aka `protobuf`

-## Installation
+# Installation

-### For end users
+## For end users

-!!!
-Make sure you have a recent version of cmake installed (at least 3.20.x) or install protobuf beforehand (see the section for developers)
+**Warning**: make sure you have a recent version of `cmake` installed (at least 3.20.x) or install `protobuf` beforehand (see the section for developers)!

-Just clone the repository with
+To install and use `bayesmix`, please clone this repository with the following command-line instruction:
 ```shell
 git clone --recurse-submodule git@github.com:bayesmix-dev/bayesmix.git
 ```

-To run the executable:
+To build the executable for the main file `run.cc`, please use the following list of commands:
 ```shell
 mkdir build
 cd build